The Poynting vector field singularities: Effects of symmetry and its violation: Examples

 \section{Examples}

-Here we present the results of calculations, illustrating the above general discussion, in the case of a Germanium right circular cylinder irradiated in a vacuum by a monochromatic linearly polarized plane electromagnetic wave with $\lambda=1590$~nm.
-According to Ref.~\cite{Polyanskiy}, the permittivity of Germanium is taken as follows: \mbox{$\varepsilon = 17.775+0.024 i$.} In the vicinity of a local maximum of $S_x$, we consider an oblique orientation of the polarization plane with respect to the cylinder axis.
-Thus, in this case, the control parameter is the angle $\alpha$; see Fig.~\ref{fig:Orientation}, while the radius of the cylinder cross section is fixed so that the size parameter $kR=1.62$. {In contrast, to present the case of} a saddle point of $S_x$, we consider the pure TM orientation of the incident wave, varying the radius of the cylinder base so that, in this case, the size parameter is the bifurcation one.
+Here we present the results of calculations, illustrating the above general discussion, in the case of a germanium right circular cylinder irradiated in a vacuum by a monochromatic linearly polarized plane electromagnetic wave with $\lambda=1590$~nm.
+According to Ref.~\cite{Polyanskiy}, the permittivity of germanium is taken as follows: \mbox{$\varepsilon = 17.775+0.024 i$.} In the vicinity of a local maximum of $S_x(x,y)$, we consider an oblique orientation of the polarization plane with respect to the cylinder axis.
+Thus, in this case, the control parameter is the angle $\alpha$; see Fig.~\ref{fig:Orientation}, while the radius of the cylinder's normal cross section is fixed so that the size parameter $kR=1.62$.
+Note that at this value of the size parameter $R/\lambda \approx 0.258$, i.e., the cylinder is a subwavelength scatterer.

-We have to stress that the smallness of the domain of the control parameters where the bifurcation values corresponding to all discussed above bifurcations are situated makes the experimental observation of the bifurcation presented below a challenging problem.
-This fact should not disappoint the reader.
-The main goal of the {presented} examples is to verify the correctness of the developed phenomenological approach.
-As for the possible experimental evidence, it may be obtained for other materials and/or range of parameters where the domain is broad enough.
-The choice of the corresponding materials and parameters is a separate problem beyond the scope of the present paper.
+{In contrast, to present the case of} a saddle point of $S_x(x,y)$, we consider the pure TM orientation of the incident wave, varying the radius of the cylinder's normal cross section so that, in this case, the size parameter is the bifurcation one.

+{We must stress that the primary goal of the examples discussed below is to verify the developed phenomenological theory by comparing its predictions with the results of exact solutions of the scattering problem with actual values of permittivity for germanium.
+The mentioned values of the problem parameters are convenient for this goal since they make it possible to observe {\it all\/} discussed bifurcations, while the exact solutions (considered as a {\it virtual\/} experiment) easily allow to maintain any required accuracy of calculations.
+Then, the smallness of the differences between the obtained below bifurcation values of the control parameter, often lying beyond the actual experimental resolution, should not disappoint the reader.}

+{Regarding the possibility of obtaining actual experimental evidence of the discussed phenomena, note that if the experimental accuracy is insufficient to resolve several sequential bifurcations individually, they are observed as a single merged bifurcation.
+Such a merged bifurcation also may be described by the developed phenomenology.}

+{Finally, note that the closeness of the bifurcation values of the control parameters in the discussed examples is not a generic feature of the problem.
+It is a peculiarity of the germanium cylinder at the specified values of $\lambda$ and $R$, whose choice was explained above.
+This is not the case for other materials, wavelengths, and radii.
+Then, if one wishes to obtain experimental evidence of a given bifurcation, the choice of the material, $\lambda$, and $R$, should be done accordingly.}

+{Let us proceed with discussing our ``virtual experiment'' (the exact solution to the problem at the specified values of the problem parameters).
+We have the following cases: }